Location Location Location

-We are situated only two hours from Winnipeg, in the pristine boreal forest on the east side of Lake Winnipeg.
-Aikens Lake is part of the Atikaki Provincial Park- a proposed Unesco World Heritage Site.
+We are situated only two hours from Winnipeg, in a pristine boreal forest east of Lake Winnipeg.
 We are so close to Winnipeg that anyone in North America can be on our dock by 5pm the day they travel!
+Aikens Lake is part of the Atikaki Provincial Park - a Unesco World

-Atikaki Provincial Park was created in 1987 in an effort to preserve the Woodland Caribou.
-In fact, Atikaki is directly adjacent to Ontario's Woodland Caribou Provincial Park, and less than 50 miles from Red Lake, Ont.
+Atikaki Provincial Park was created in 1987 in an effort to preserve the woodland caribou and provides an ideal setting for a remote Canadian fishing adventure.
+In fact, Atikaki is directly adjacent to Ontario's Woodland Caribou Provincial Park.
 Part of Atikaki's mission is to promote eco-tourism.
-The Bloodvein River is one of the most scenic canoeing adventures in the province.
+The Bloodvein River is one of the most scenic canoeing adventures in Manitoba.
 The Gammon River, which flows into and out of Aikens Lake, eventually connects to the Bloodvein River.

-As you already know, Aikens Lake offers the best trophy walleye fishing in Manitoba Canada.
-We also have some of the finest scenery.
-The following are some of our favorite pictures.
+As you already know, Aikens Lake offers some of the best trophy walleye fishing in Manitoba.
+We also have some of the finest scenery with breathtaking views of the Canadian wilderness.
+Click here to see our favorite scenery and wildlife pictures.
 If you would like to add to our gallery, please contact us and we will be happy to add your pictures.

 When the lodge was built in 1948, they weren't the first to have traveled through the area.
 Natives had been paddling these rivers for hundreds of years already.
 The lithographs were discovered in 1995 by our friend Lorna Hiebert.
 Although we do not know their meaning, it is possible to make out some of the representations.
 There is a canoe full of people on the top, a person on the left holding hands with another that is now under the black lichen, and a wolf on the far right.
 Also, if you are lucky enough, you might find an arrowhead or spearhead.
 During low water years, it's sometimes possible to find a new one of these on the sandy shores around the lake.